TF-Coder: Program Synthesis for Tensor Manipulations: Experiments

 We also observed that the false positive solutions came exclusively from problems D and E, both of which have the property that the output contains very few elements, all of which appear in the input tensors.
 Such problems are difficult for programming-by-example systems in general, since there may be many incorrect explanations for the output if it does not contain enough data to rule out those explanations.
-Even so, \tool\ is fast enough to be used iteratively within the time limit, and we saw that most of the example revisions led to good solutions.
+Even so, \tool\ has a fast turnaround time of under 20 seconds to produce a solution (either a correct solution or a false positive solution) for those problems, allowing the user to quickly return to iterating on the example, and we saw that most of the example revisions led to correct solutions.
 For the other 4 problems, the example creators consistently produced robust examples to avoid false positive solutions.
-From these results, we conclude that it is not completely trivial to create good examples, but it is still relatively easy for most problems, especially when using \tool\ iteratively.
+Hence, we infer that it is not completely trivial to create good examples, but it is still relatively easy for most problems, especially after revising examples when using \tool\ iteratively.

+Overall, it is hard to draw confident conclusions (especially with this study's small sample size) in the end-to-end context where \tool\ users must write examples, comprehend \tool's solutions, and possibly iterate in the case of false positive solutions.
+Nevertheless, we are impressed by the result that \tool\ solves all 6 problems when given good examples, considering the difficulty of the problems where the median human volunteer could only solve 3.
+Furthermore, it is promising that 94\% of examples were good after at most one revision.
+These results suggest that \tool\ is a valuable resource that can help users solve problems that they are unable to solve otherwise.
+We also hypothesize that \tool\ is best used in a hybrid strategy where the user creates an example, starts a \tool\ search, and in the meantime attempts to solve the problem by hand using the example to help visualize potential solution avenues, execute code snippets, and check handwritten solutions.